 Dr. Vinik developed NutriNerve to give patients a healthier choice for relief and to rectify the cause rather than only treat the symptoms.
 His formula consists of gamma-linolenic acid (GLA), alpha-lipoic acid (ALA), Vitamins B1 and B12 and Vitamin D. ALA has been shown in placebo controlled randomized studies to improve diabetic neuropathy symptoms.
 In the SYDNEY 2 trial, there was demonstrated to be a 52% decrease in Total Symptom Score (including stabbing pain, burning pain, paresthesia, and asleep numbness of the feet) after five weeks of 600 mg ALA.

 The doctor further believes NutriNerve to be highly effective in patients with diabetic neuropathy and nerve pain who experience burning pain in feet, numbness, loss of coordination, pins and needles and tingling.
 Patients, in addition, report their skin isn’t as dry and their hair and nails are healthier.
 With that said, sufferers feel better all around.
 Experiencing the change boosts their self-confidence and self-worth.

 Neuropathy in feet is a painful condition.
 Not only that but a significant part of diabetes.
 Patients show much improvement when it comes to managing diabetic neuropathy pain.
 Dr. Vinik suggests using the combination of NutriNerve instead of a nerve pain medication.
-Although approved for neuropathy pain in the US, pregabalin and duloxetine won’t offer much relief not even when taken together.
+Although approved for neuropathy pain in the US, these drugs won’t offer much relief even when taken together.